fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 The above command should be run on a macOS device as notarizing and signing of macOS osquery installers can only be done on macOS devices.

 Also, remember to replace both `AC_USERNAME` and `AC_PASSWORD` environment variables with your Apple ID and a valid [app-specific](https://support.apple.com/en-ca/HT204397) password, respectively.
 Some organizations (notably those with Apple Enterprise Developer Accounts) may also need to specify `AC_TEAM_ID`.
-This value can be found on the [Apple Developer "Membership" page](https://developer.apple.com/account/#!/membership) under "Team ID".
+This value can be found on the [Apple Developer "Membership" page](https://developer.apple.com/account/#!/membership) under "Team ID."

 ### Including Fleet Desktop